MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-restrictedgroups.md

 - In this example, `Group1` and `Group2` are local groups on the device being configured, and `Group3` is a domain group.

 > [!NOTE]
 > Currently, the RestrictedGroups/ConfigureGroupMembership policy does not have a MemberOf functionality.
-However, you can add a domain group as a member to a local group by using the member portion, as shown in the above example.
+However, you can add a domain group as a member to a local group by using the member portion, as shown in the previous example.
 <!--/Example-->
 <!--Validation-->